This gallery contains 1 photo.

 The central idea in the conviction of William Herbert Wallace is that he had in fact worn the mackintosh to belabor his wife to death and escape in the alotted time free from any specks of blood.
 The idea that … Continue reading

-Smithdown Lane Car Conductor: The second tram Wallace boarded after getting off of his initial tram from St. Margaret’s Church.
-Penny Lane Car Conductor: The third and final tram Wallace boarded after switching from the Smithdown Lane car.
-This took … Continue reading
+Smithdown Lane Car Conductor (Thomas Phillips): The second tram Wallace boarded after getting off of his initial tram from St. Margaret’s Church.
+Statement #1: Thomas Charles PHILLIPS says:- “I am a tram conductor No. 3078, employed by the Liverpool Corporation … Continue reading

 Left home at about 15:30.
 Cycled 0.3 miles from there to Maiden Lane and proceeded down Maiden Lane (ends around 0.4 miles from his home).
 Saw Wallace 0.3 to 0.4 miles after leaving home, so probably saw him at around … Continue reading